KeatonArmstrong02/public-notes/content/4 - Zettelkasten/High-fidelity association.md

 We might immediately think of what relates in our mind, but this practice makes our links much stronger.

-In trying to explain this concept to Neal, I recognized this note: [[Zettelkasten helped me realize the strength of my analogous thinking]]
+In trying to explain this concept to Neal, I recognized this note: [[Zettelkasten helped me realize the strength analogous thinking]]
 #### Reference
 [[Justin Sung on retaining what we consume]]